Jeff Rodgers

-Jeff Rodgers (born January 12, 1978) is an American football coach who is the assistant head coach and special teams coordinator for the Arizona Cardinals of the National Football League (NFL).
-He previously served as a coach for the Chicago Bears, Denver Broncos, Carolina Panthers, and San Francisco 49ers.
+Jeff Rodgers (born January 12, 1978) is an American professional football coach who is the special teams coordinator for the Buffalo Bills of the National Football League (NFL).
+He previously served as assistant coach for the Arizona Cardinals, Chicago Bears, Denver Broncos, Carolina Panthers, and San Francisco 49ers.

 Early life

 Born in St. Paul, Minnesota, Rodgers moved to Austin, Texas, with his family when his father accepted a coaching position at the University of Texas.
 He attended Westlake High School in Austin, the same high school attended by NFL quarterbacks Drew Brees and Nick Foles, and was schoolmates with the former.
 Jeff's brother, Jay, is currently the defensive line coach with the Atlanta Falcons.
 Rodgers played linebacker at North Texas from 1996 to 1999.
 It was there that he earned a degree in business, specializing in entrepreneurship and strategic management.

 Coaching career

 University of Arizona

 Rodgers started his coaching career as a graduate assistant at University of Arizona.